-One of the worst looking areas on a motorcycle once you start cleaning it up and restoring it is the wiring harness.
+Once you start cleaning it up and restoring it, one of the worst looking areas on a motorcycle is the wiring harness.
 The wires fade, connectors crack and break apart, electrical tape is dangling everywhere, and it is routed around the motorcycle in no particular order.
 What can be done about this cosmetic issue?

 The top 5 ways to hide motorcycle wiring is to: